xlnwel/model-free-algorithms/readme.md

 ## Notes

-All of these algorithms are implemented using the same low-level API.
-This may cause trouble to some early-implemented algorithms due to my obliviousness as the low-level API evolves from time to time.
-If you happen to bump into one, feel free to open an issue.

 Distributed Algorithms are implemented using [Ray](https://ray.readthedocs.io/en/latest/), a flexible, high-performance distributed execution framework.

 Due to the lack of a Mujoco license, all algorithms for continuous control are tested on the [LunarLanderContinuous-v2](https://gym.openai.com/envs/LunarLanderContinuous-v2) and [BipedalWalker-v2](https://gym.openai.com/envs/BipedalWalker-v2/) environments from OpenAI's Gym and solve them.
-In particular, our TD3 and SAC solve BipedalWalker-v2 in 2-4 hours, significantly faster than the best one on the [Leaderboard](https://github.com/openai/gym/wiki/Leaderboard#bipedalwalker-v2).
-On the other hand, PPO, which runs in 32-environment vector, steadily solves it in 5-8 hours.

 Rainbow, IQN is tested on CartPole-v0 and and steadily solves it.
 For Rainbow and IQN on Atari games, please refer to my [another project](https://github.com/xlnwel/atari_rl)